Esri/calcite-design-system/CONTRIBUTING.md

 Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).

+(Note: As a new contributor, please email [Julio Ochoa](JOchoa@esri.com) to join the [Calcite Components GitHub team](https://github.com/orgs/Esri/teams/calcite-components/members).
+Then, clone the repo via SSH on your machine.)

 ### I want to contribute, what should I work on?

 Calcite Components is still in its early stages.
 You can help most by: